AJMansfield/Intelligence-Core-Public/kttu03.md

 At some point you find yourself talking over these problems with your roommates.
-Maybe one of them might have a better idea, or if nothing else you might be able to get one of them to loan you some cash to help pay for the equipment.
+Maybe one of them might have a better idea, or if nothing else you might be able to get one of them to loan you some cash to get equipment.

 Probably not, but the answer's always no if you don't ask, right?